OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 Every Office add-in has a manifest.
 There are two types of manifests:

-- **XML manifest:** This is the only type of manifest that is currently supported for non-Outlook add-ins.
-As the name indicates, it is XML format.
+- **XML manifest**: This is the only type of manifest that is currently supported for non-Outlook add-ins.
+As the name indicates, it's XML format.
 This type of manifest can't be used for an app that combines an add-in with some other kind of extension of the Microsoft 365 platform.
-- **unified manifest for Microsoft 365:** This is an expanded version of the JSON-formatted manifest that has been used for years as the manifest for Teams Apps.
-Currently, this manifest is only available for Outlook add-ins and only in Office linked to a Microsoft 365 subscription and installed on Windows, on a mobile device, or in Outlook on the web.
+- **unified manifest for Microsoft 365**: This is an expanded version of the JSON-formatted manifest that has been used for years as the manifest for Teams Apps.
+Currently, this manifest is only available for Outlook add-ins and only in Office linked to a Microsoft 365 subscription.
+It's supported in Outlook on Windows, on a mobile device, in Outlook on the web, and [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).
 We're working on extending support to Excel, PowerPoint, and Word, as well as to Outlook on Mac, and to perpetual versions of Office.
-Add-ins that use this manifest can be combined with other kinds of extensions of the Microsoft 365 platform in a single app that is installable as a unit whole.
+Add-ins that use this manifest can be combined with other kinds of extensions of the Microsoft 365 platform in a single app that's installable as a unit whole.

 The remainder of this article is applicable to both types of manifest.